mesosphere/marathon/docs/docs/data-migration.md

 - Do not interrupt the leading Marathon instance while it is performing data migration.

 If data migration gets interrupted for any reason, restore the data and start another Marathon instance of the newer version to repeat the process.
-While performing data migration, Marathon creates a `migration-in-progress` node.
-If a Marathon is interrupted during migration, it will fail when it becomes leader again and detects the existence of the `migration-in-progress` node.
+While performing data migration, Marathon creates a `state/migration-in-progress` node.
+If a Marathon is interrupted during migration, it will fail when it becomes leader again and detects the existence of the `state/migration-in-progress` node.